qordwasalreadytaken/PoD-Things/README.md

     Hides some lower set and unique items
     Many items whose numbers of sockets was shown in grey Filterlevel 5: Strictest
-    Any item whose sockets were shown in grey (most tan socketed items remain visible)
+    Almost all items whose sockets were shown in grey (most tan socketed items remain visible)

 To be continued...